Six days shalt thou labor and do all thy work – Exodus 20:9

 - It elicits a powerful, almost supernatural opposition called resistance

-The second hardest work out their is simply to distinguish between work and Work.
+The second hardest work out there is simply to distinguish between work and Work.
 The hardest Work is to do the Work…everyday…eight days a week.